• Skip to main content

 When I first moved to Norway, I remember being surprised by the unusually beige gingerbread people dotting the grocery store aisles around the holidays.

-— A light, golden syrup in place of the molasses that allows the spices to really sing through
+• They have a light, golden syrup in place of the molasses.
+This allows the delicious combination of warm spices to sing through.

-— A texture that’s somehow crispy on the outside and chewy on the inside
+• The texture is somehow crispy on the outside and chewy on the inside.

 First, make the hot syrup.

-Side view of rolled out cookie dough to illustrate 1/4" thickness.
+Step three: Side view of rolled out cookie dough to illustrate ¼" thickness.

 Overhead view of baked pepperkaker cookies on a silver cooling rack.